-Regulatory Action Level (AL): The concentration of a contaminant which, if exments that a water system must follow.
+Regulatory Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other re-

 Unregulated: Unregulated contaminant monitoring helps U.S. EPA and the State Water Resources Control Board to determine where certain contaminants occur and whether the contaminants need to be regulated.